 In its physical form, the medicine wheel acts as a focusing point for prayer, meditation, reflection, group celebration, and ceremonial expression.

-The medicine wheel is not “medicine” in the traditional sense; it won’t directly be used as a healing method of mental health treatment programs or substance abuse treatment programs.
-But contemplation of its meaning helps remind us that our current state of being is not a final destination but only a brief stop on a long journey back to our true selves.
+While not “medicine” in the traditional sense, it isn’t directly used as a healing method in mental health treatment programs or substance abuse treatment programs.
+But contemplation of its meaning helps reminds us our current state of being is not a final destination.
+Rather, it is only a brief stop on a long journey back to our true selves.

 Meditation and conscious reflection in the presence of the medicine wheel is not a replacement for traditional therapy.
-But within the context of a comprehensive rehab program, the medicine wheel can help personalize and energize the recovery process, as therapists and patients who’ve worked with it will attest.
+But within the context of a comprehensive rehab program, the medicine wheel can help personalize and energize the recovery process.
+Therapists and patients who’ve worked with it attest.

 The Medicine Wheel as a Metaphor

-At the center of the medicine wheel, the buffalo skull represents the transcendent spiritual reality that surrounds and enfolds all life.
-The four arms that emerge from its center divide the wheel into quadrants that contain energies associated with four defining aspects of an authentic and sustainable existence:
+At the center of the medicine wheel, the buffalo skull represents transcendent spiritual reality surrounding and enfolding all life.
+The four arms emerging from its center divide the wheel into quadrants.
+Each of these contains energies associated with four defining aspects of an authentic and sustainable existence: